 If at all possible, we farmers avoid using pesticides to fight diseases such as red blight (赤焼病 akayakebyou).
 Today, I trimmed my oku hikari cultivar fields in preparation for the winter.
 I am cutting the hedges a little higher than usual.
 By doing this, even if red blight (a disease that sometimes appears in late February) appears, we can just cut it away when we trim the hedges in March in preparation for the new season.

-Subscribe for updates and promos.
-You'll also receive a series of emails with useful tea tips and info.
+Subscribe to receive ¥500 off your first order of ¥1500+ as well as a series of emails with useful tea tips and info.

 100% free, Unsubscribe any time!